Heavy quark dynamics in a strongly magnetized quark-gluon plasma: Introduction

-In this paper, we aim to address this important problem, namely the calculation of the heavy quark transport coefficients beyond the static limit in a quark-gluon plasma under the presence of a strong external magnetic field.
-Considering a HQ moving with a velocity $\vec{v}$ in presence of an anisotropic $\vec{B} = B \hat{z}$, we analytically derive the full results for the longitudinal and transverse momentum diffusion coefficients as well as the energy losses for charm and bottom quarks.
-We will adopt the the Lowest Landau Level (LLL) approximation for medium quark propagators in the regime $M\gg eB/T \gg T$ and use the HTL technique for the resummed effective gluon propagators generalized for a hot and magnetized medium.
+In this paper, we aim to address this important problem, namely the calculation of the heavy quark momentum diffusion coefficients beyond the static limit in a quark-gluon plasma under the presence of a strong external magnetic field.
+Considering a HQ moving with a velocity $\vec{v}$ in presence of an anisotropic $\vec{B} = B \hat{z}$, we analytically derive the full results for the longitudinal and transverse momentum diffusion coefficients for charm and bottom quarks.
+We will adopt the the Lowest Landau Level (LLL) approximation for medium quark propagators in the regime $M\gg \sqrt{eB} \gg T$ and use the HTL technique for the resummed effective gluon propagators generalized for a hot and magnetized medium.
 We also show numerical results for these coefficients in two special cases where the heavy quark is moving either parallel or perpendicular to the external magnetic field ($\vec{v} \sp \vec{B}$ and $\vec{v} \perp \vec{B}$).

 The rest of this paper is organized as follows.
 In section \ref{sec2} we discuss the basic formalism required to study the HQ dynamics, both for $B=0$ and $B \neq 0$, within and beyond the static limit.
 In the following section (section \ref{sec3}) we compute the scattering rate for both $B=0$ and $B\neq 0$ beyond the static limit.
-In section \ref{sec4} we evaluate the final expressions for the energy loss and the momentum diffusion coefficients for HQ in a strongly magnetized medium for both $\vec{v} \sp \vec{B}$ and $\vec{v}\perp\vec{B}$.
+In section \ref{sec4} we evaluate the final expressions for the momentum diffusion coefficients of HQ in a strongly magnetized medium for both $\vec{v} \sp \vec{B}$ and $\vec{v}\perp\vec{B}$.
 Section \ref{sec5} contains our results and corresponding discussions.
 Finally we summarize and conclude in section \ref{sec6}.